Choose the right career

 That insight surely pleased Ramsey and his staff, who advocate strongly against carrying debt.

 The key is to create a budget and stick to it.
 These millionaires spend less than $200 each month on restaurants, and 93% use coupons while shopping.
+(Something even billionaire Warren Buffett is known to do.

 (Consider, though, whether there’s a higher value way to spend your time.
 You might do much better putting in an extra hour of work than spending that time clipping $10 in coupons.)